-- a) Net investment in capital assets consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - b) Restricted net position consists of net position with constraints placed on the use of such, either by: (1) external groups such as creditors, grantors or contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - c) Unrestricted net position all other net position that does not meet the definition of "restricted" or "net investment in capital assets."
+- a) Net investment in capital assets consists of capital assets, including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+The Authority had no items meeting this component at December 31, 2015. - b) Restricted net position consists of net position with constraints placed on the use of such, either by: (1) external groups such as creditors, grantors or contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - c) Unrestricted net position all other net position that does not meet the definition of "restricted" or "net investment in capital assets."
 A deficit will require future funding.